duerojs/element/examples/docs/en-US/tooltip.md

 In addition to basic usages, there are some attributes that allow you to customize your own:

-`transition` attribute allows you to customize the animation in which the tooltip shows or hides, and the default value is el-fade-in-linear.
+`transition` attribute allows you to customize the animation in which the tooltip shows or hides, and the default value is d-fade-in-linear.

 `disabled` attribute allows you to disable `tooltip`.
 You just need set it to `true`.